You are currently viewing The Best Food in Ireland: Discover What’s Available in Donegal, Sligo and Leitrim

 Muckross Head in Co.
 Donegal, where you can find some of the best food in Ireland.
 Photo: Tourism Ireland.

-Tours include Taste the North, a guided excursion that highlights the chefs, foodie destinations, and delicious produce in the northern part of Co.
-Donegal.
+There are a range of options to choose from, including Taste the North, a guided excursion that highlights the chefs, foodie destinations, and delicious produce in the northern part of the county.

 Food Festivals: A Taste of Donegal, A Taste of Inishowen Food Festival, the Dunfanaghy Food Festival, the Dungloe Street Food Event, the Killybegs Hooked Festival, and Off the Street Food Festival.
 Find more information on all of them here.

-Culinary Hot Spots: Belles Kitchen, Rathmullen; Fisk, Downings; Johnny’s Ranch Food Truck, Ramelton; Nancy’s Bar, Ardara; Smuggler’s Creek Inn, Rossnowlagh; The Lemon Tree Restaurant, Letterkenny; and The Olde Castle Bar and Red Hugh’s Restaurant, Donegal Town.
+Culinary Hot Spots: Belles Kitchen, Rathmullen; Fisk, Downings; The Rusty Mackerel, Teelin; Johnny’s Ranch Food Truck, Ramelton; Nancy’s Bar, Ardara; Smuggler’s Creek Inn, Rossnowlagh; The Lemon Tree Restaurant, Letterkenny; and The Olde Castle Bar and Red Hugh’s Restaurant, Donegal Town.

 COUNTY LEITRIM